marjamis/website/README.md

 # Everything and anything...

 ---
+<p></p>
+---

 ## Introduction

-A place for me to try to explain things I've learnt or as a wrapper to other bits of code, such as in gists.
+A place for me to try to explain things I've learnt or as a wrapper to other bits of code, such as in GitHub gists.
 While I strive for accuracy in all things I can't guarantee this so please take with a grain of salt and don't hesitate to create PR's for things you know are wrong.

 To find out more about who I am, you can visit my: